VoidLeech/SolidGlobarBranches/readme.md

-# Solid Globar Branches - A snifferent addon
+# Solid Globar Branches - A [snifferent](https://www.curseforge.com/minecraft/mc-mods/snifferent) addon
-Solid Globar Branches (SGB) does one thing.
+Solid Globar Branches does one thing.
 Make Globar Branches Solid: Collideable, Fun, Better.
 Or that was the plan, and instead there's a bunch of fixes thrown in too.

 ### Features